ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ----
 The goal of this task is to create bit more advanced payload: some arbitrary code that we are willing to execute, by passing it to our previously created vulnerable program.
 Notably this means execution of our own program inside of another program.

-In practise, first we need functionality for payload in C/C++ code, and then it should be transformed to machine code.
-Transform means in this case rewriting: it is not good idea to get assembly code from your binary, which you made earlier.
+In practice, first we need functionality for payload in C/C++ code, and then it should be transformed to machine code.
+Transform means in this case rewriting: *it is NOT good idea to get assembly code automatically from your binary*, which you made earlier.

  Later this machine code should be combined with other instructions to be suitable as payload.